Azure/app-service-linux-docs/HowTo/OpenAI/creating_intelligent_apps_net.md

 Now that our chosen OpenAI service client is created with the correct keys we can add a function to handle the prompt.
 With Semantic Kernel you can handle prompts by the use of a semantic functions, which turn the prompt and the prompt configuration settings into a function the Kernel can execute.
 Learn more on configuring prompts [here](https://learn.microsoft.com/en-us/semantic-kernel/prompts/configure-prompts?tabs=Csharp).

-First, weíll create a variable that will hold the users prompt.
+First, we‚Äôll create a variable that will hold the users prompt.
 Then add a function with execution settings to handle and configure the prompt.
 Add the following code to the *OpenAI.razor* file:

 ```csharp